CSCU-Libraries/PrimoDocumentation/index.md

 #### Note:

-_SBC Added Kramdown links to config.yml per Stack Overflow answer to question about adding a link to launch in new tab (in html target="_blank")_
+_Added Kramdown links to config.yml per Stack Overflow answer to question about adding a link to launch in new tab (in html target="_blank") - SBC_

 ### Support or Contact